API-Pirates/music-library/TeamAgreement.md

 * How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
     - our app will be implented increamentally.
+    - after project is planned, everything will be shared on trello

 ## Git Process